 A student seeking an exception of any kind on his or her financial record may complete a Petition for Financial Exception to be reviewed by the Financial Affairs Committee.
-This form is available from the Business Office on both campuses and on the Richmont website.
+This form is available from the Business Office and on the Richmont website.